 - 1. Demographics,

 - 2. Recruitment,

 - 3. Employment and working conditions,

 - 4. Remittances,

 - 5. Gender,

 - 6. Integration, mental health and well-being,

 - 7. Health and education,

 - 8. Garment sector,

-- 9. Regularization and support.
+- 9. Regularisation and support.

-It concludes with a set of suggestive interventions based on the research findings.
+It concludes with a set of suggestions for relevant stakeholders based on the research findings.